uiowa/uiowa/README.md

 # Local Environment
 Follow the [BLT docs](https://docs.acquia.com/blt/install/local-development/) to get started wit [DrupalVM](https://www.drupalvm.com/).

 Most CLI commands should be run on the VM - for example `blt`, `drush` and `composer`.
 The exception to this is `blt frontend` and `yarn` commands.
 You can SSH into the VM using `vagrant ssh`.
 See the [Vagrant docs](https://www.vagrantup.com/docs/cli/) for basic CLI usage.
-It is useful to keep to terminal tabs open at the application root - one SSH'ed into the VM and one not (on the host).
+It can be helpful to keep two terminal tabs open at the application root - one on the host and one on the VM.

-In order to run `blt frontend` and `yarn` commands on your computer (host), you need Node [Version Manager (NVM)](https://github.com/nvm-sh/nvm).
-This is used to lock the version of Node to the latest LTS.
+In order to run `blt frontend` and `yarn` commands on your computer (host), you need Node [Version Manager (NVM)](https://github.com/nvm-sh/nvm) and [Yarn](https://classic.yarnpkg.com/en/docs/getting-started).
+NVM is used to lock the version of Node to the latest LTS.
 After installing NVM, run `nvm use`.
 You may need to install the specified version of Node using `nvm install`.

 If you have troubles with [an error](https://github.com/geerlingguy/drupal-vm/issues/1813) on the VM related to /tmp/xdebug.log, run `sudo chmod 766 /tmp/xdebug.log` in the VM.